 Visitors can take the Giants Causeway experience tour, where you’ll be taken through an exhibition to learn about the history and geology of the site through an audio guide.
 Every hour, guided tours leave the exhibition area down to the landform.
 If that’s not your thing, you can get access to the landform free of charge, you just won’t be able to do the exhibition.

 Animal lovers, this one is for you.
 Fota Wildlife is a zoo with a twist.
 The 100-acre park aims to allow its animals to roam freely in an environment where they’re comfortable and not locked in cages like in a normal zoo while interacting with other animals and human beings.
 The animals decide what they want to do and when they want to do it.

-The unique attraction has plenty of animals on show, from giddy monkeys jumping from tree to tree to baby cubs following their mother like leeches.
+The unique attraction has plenty of animals on display, from giddy monkeys jumping from tree to tree to baby cubs following their mother-like leeches.
 Don’t be frightened; animals that may seem a little more dangerous than others are placed in more secure settings, but nothing that would make them claustrophobic.
-Fota wildlife park is two and a half-hour drive from Dublin, so a visit for the whole day is doable.
+Fota Wildlife Park is a two and a half-hour drive from Dublin, so a visit for the whole day is doable.